-To fix ideas, suppose our DM is a policymaker choosing whether to implement a costly social program (action a_1) or not (action a_0).
-The program should be implemented if and only if its mean value, θ , exceeds a known fixed cost c.
-Although the true value of the parameter θ is unknown, the DM can observe a sample of size n from a randomized controlled trial designed to assess the effectiveness of the program.
-Each sample is drawn independently from a normal distribution with mean θ and known variance.
-The full set of n samples is the observed signal, and the experiment can be characterized by a collection of random vectors, indexed by θ , having independent normally distributed components.
-An example of a decision rule could be to take action a_1 whenever the empirical mean of the signal is greater than c, and action a_0 otherwise.
+To fix ideas, suppose our DM is a policymaker choosing whether to implement a costly social program (action $a_1$ ) or not (action $a_0$ ).
+The program should be implemented if and only if its mean value, $\theta$ , exceeds a known fixed cost c.
+Although the true value of the parameter $\theta$ is unknown, the DM can observe a sample of size n from a randomized controlled trial designed to assess the effectiveness of the program.
+Each sample is drawn independently from a normal distribution with mean $\theta$ and known variance.
+The full set of n samples is the observed signal, and the experiment can be characterized by a collection of random vectors, indexed by $\theta$ , having independent normally distributed components.
+An example of a decision rule could be to take action $a_1$ whenever the empirical mean of the signal is greater than c, and action $a_0$ otherwise.
 Suppose the DM can choose between two combinations of decision rules and experiments.
-The first pairs a sample of size 50 with the decision rule previously described, based on the empirical mean.
-The second pairs a sample of size 10 with a decision rule in which the policy is not implemented for any signal.
+The first pairs a sample of size 50 with the decision rule in which the policy is not implemented for any signal.
 A preference relation between these pairs could be, for instance, that the first combination is always chosen over the second one.